Kitty Kiernan: Bright’s disease

-Several sources, for example, a 1996 piece from the Irish Times entitled ‘Life after Mick’, state that Kitty Kiernan plus several of her siblings died of Bright's disease – what one would class today as chronic nephritis.
+Several sources, for example, a 1996 piece from the Irish Times entitled ‘Life after Mick’, state that Kitty Kiernan plus several of her siblings died of Bright's disease; what one would class today as chronic nephritis.
 Her sisters Maud (2 October 1895–28 October 1940) who married Gearóid O'Sullivan on 18 October 1922 and Helena Josephine (22 September 1894–28 May 1940) who married solicitor Paul McGovern on 5 October 1921 both have chronic nephritis registered as their cause of death.
 While the cause of death for Kitty is registered as a cerebral hemorrhage, the suggestion is that she suffered from ill-health for several years before her death.

+Family

 Her only brother, Laurence Dawson Kiernan (22 Jan 1892–22 December 1948), of the Greville Arms Hotel, died of cirrhosis of the liver.